OpenVPN/openvpn/doc/man-sections/example-fingerprint.rst

     # Ping every 60s, restart if no data received for 5 minutes
     keepalive 60 300

+    # Uncomment the line below if you want to have persistent IP addresses
+    # ifconfig-pool-persist  /etc/openvpn/server/ipp.txt

+    # Uncomment the line below to push a DNS server to clients
+    # push "dhcp-option DNS 1.1.1.1"

 5. Add at least one client as described in the client section.

 6. Start the server.